 - If for any reason an employee is unable to take or does not take a meal period, a supervisor should be notified.
 If an employee is required to work during the meal period, the employee must be paid for the time worked and one additional hour at the employee’s regular pay rate, regardless of the length of the meal period.

-In California, overtime is considered after working more than eight hours in any workday or more than 40 hours in any workweek (Saturday through Friday) and is compensated at one and one-half times his or her regular rate of pay.
+In California, overtime is considered when working more than eight hours in a workday, more than 40 hours in a workweek (Saturday through Friday), or seven days consecutively in a workweek.
+Such occurrences are compensated at one and one-half times his or her regular rate of pay.

 Harvey Mudd College’s policy is that a nonexempt employee may only work overtime with prior approval from the supervisor, unless the overtime is due to an emergency in which case the employee is expected to notify his/her supervisor as soon as possible after working the overtime.